nilearn/nilearn/CONTRIBUTING.rst

 How to help?
 =============

-* If you have a usage question : create a question on `neurostars <https://neurostars.org/tag/nilearn>`_ with tag nilearn
+* If you have a usage question : create a topic on `neurostars <https://neurostars.org/tag/nilearn>`_ with the nilearn tag

 * You think you discovered a bug ?
 Create `an issue <https://github.com/nilearn/nilearn/issues/new/choose>`_ including a minimal runnable example to showcase it (using Nilearn data) as well as your OS and Nilearn version.

-* If you have ideas for new features, check if it is in the scope of the project and feel free to open an issue to discuss it.
+* If you have an idea for a new feature, check if it is in the scope of the project and feel free to open an issue to discuss it.

 * Want to contribute code ?
 Thank you very much!

   * For new features, please be sure to create an issue first, to discuss whether it can be included and its specifications.
-  * To help dealing with known issues, please check `good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_ or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
+  * To help with known issues, please check
+    `good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_
+    to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_
+    or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
   * In any case, before sending code, be sure to **follow the** `Contribution Guidelines`_.
-  * Section `Setting up your environment`_ will get you ready for contributing.
+  * The section `Setting up your environment`_ will get you ready to contribute.

 * If you think documentation can be improved, you can directly send proposed improvements in `a pull request <https://github.com/nilearn/nilearn/pulls>`_.

-How do we decide what codes goes in?
+How do we decide what code goes in?
 =====================================
 Scope of the project
 ---------------------